src-bin/substrate-docs/www/src-bin.com/substrate/manual/auditing.md

 One of the very first things Substrate does is to configure AWS CloudTrail with a single trail that covers all organization accounts in all regions.
 To access this wealth of data, assume the `Auditor` role in your audit account.

-On the command line: `substrate-assume-role -special="audit" -role="Auditor"`
+On the command line: `substrate assume-role -special audit`

-Or you can assume the role in the AWS Console.
-The audit account number is listed in `substrate.accounts.txt` for use with the AWS Console's **Switch Role** feature.
+Or you can assume the role in the AWS Console via your Intranet's Accounts page.

-In either case, the data you seek is in the `PREFIX-cloudtrail` (substituting your chosen prefix as stored in `substrate.prefix`) S3 bucket.
+In either case, the data you seek is in the <code><em>prefix</em>-cloudtrail</code> (substituting your chosen prefix as stored in `substrate.prefix`) S3 bucket.
 You can download it to analyze locally or [query it with Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html).
 The most straightforward way to proceed is by creating Athena tables for each AWS account; partition projection to cover the entire organization is unsolved.

 ## Allowing third-parties to audit your Substrate-managed AWS organization